picamator/ImportCsvUser/README.md

 #### Example 2

-In that example some file contains some invalid rows.
+In that example file contains some invalid rows.

 Please execute command: